greentfrapp/greentfrapp.github.io/_posts/2018-09-28-global-city-sg.md

 ## Challenges

-Internationally, right-wing populist political entities, such as Trump in the US and the Sweden Democrats, have been gaining traction through an appeal to anti- globalisation attitudes.
+Internationally, right-wing populist political entities, such as Trump in the US and the Sweden Democrats, have been gaining traction through an appeal to anti-globalisation attitudes.
 Back in Singapore, local protests against the Population White Paper and negative local sentiments over the Trump-Kim summit echoed similar anti-globalisation and nationalistic sentiments.
 The lack of local support and understanding could be detrimental to Singapore’s success in the global arena, which would in turn undermine its Global City role.
 Navigating this domestic dilemma could prove every bit as challenging as a fragile foreign negotiation.

 On the foreign Western front, the erratic nature of US leadership has already led to several thorny issues, including the US withdrawal from the Paris Agreement and the latest rejection of globalism by US President Donald Trump at the UN podium (UN Affairs, 2018).
 Such decisions and declarations go against Singapore’s small state survival instincts and threaten to undermine globalisation initiatives advocated by Singapore.